brettszlachciuk/TesterMatcher/README.md

 I decided to use this stack, (MySQL, Node, Express, written in TypeScript) because the problem presented seemed best modeled in a relational database.
 I wanted to make a
 REST API to connect to the database and make requests to it because that is likely how the problem would be approached in a real world scenario.
-A SQL query or function could have solved the problem, but the ability to use this stack to add new entries to the database and add a front end if required made this approach much more attractive.
+A SQL query or function could have solved the problem, but the ability to use this stack to add new entries to the database, add a front end, and make database requests asynchronously made this approach more attractive.

 I considered other implementations, including Java Spring Boot, but resorted to using Node because of familiarity.